BinomialLLC/basis_universal/README.md

     ./vcpkg integrate install
     vcpkg install basisu

 The Basis Universal port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.
+(9/10/2024: UASTC HDR support is not available here yet.)

 Repository Licensing with REUSE
 -------------------------------